Pathoma: USMLE Prep Platform Reviews

 In any event, here’s our breakdown of Pathoma’s features:

-Like we mentioned before, Pathoma videos are really well done.
-The videos can be watched at slower or faster speeds than the regular speed, and this is an easy to change feature within the videos that are embedded on the Pathoma website.
+As we mentioned before, Pathoma videos are really well done.
+The videos can be watched at slower or faster speeds than the regular speed, and this is an easy-to-change feature within the videos that are embedded on the Pathoma website.
 Video content, however, is not legally downloadable, but a Pathoma subscription comes with a hard copy book that very closely correlates with Dr. Sattar’s lecture series.

-There are no explicit lecture questions or an integrated question bank with this resource.
-Nor is there a study schedule tool or further link outs to resources.
+Besides the videos and book, there are no explicit lecture questions or an integrated question bank with this resource.
+Nor is there a study schedule tool or further link-outs to resources.
 Pathoma can, however, be watched on a web browser on mobile devices, although depending on the device, quality may suffer compared to a regular laptop or desktop.

-Use Pathoma as an appetizer or a nightcap to your studying, not as the main course.
+We recommend using Pathoma as a review resource, but it should not make up the bulk of your Step 1 studying.
 It can be a powerful tool to consolidate large-scale conceptual information after a study block or to prime yourself before beginning one.
 Specifically, we recommend:

-- Watch Pathoma if you’re tired at the end of a long study day.
+- Watching Pathoma during your dedicated period if you’re tired at the end of a long study day.
 It isn’t as effective as retrieval-based learning, but let’s face it – we’re all human!
 If you know you’re just too beat to crank through yet another UWorld test, this is a good middle ground.
 Let yourself absorb some passive learning while you cool down from your studying; you’ve earned it.

-- Do not try to watch every Pathoma video.
-The product includes over 35 hours of didactic learning – time when you could be completing more practice tests or going back over flashcards.
+- Not trying to watch every Pathoma video.
+The product includes over 35 hours of didactic learning – this is valuable time you could be spending on more practice tests or reviewing flashcards.

 Overall, Pathoma is a comprehensive resource that breaks down USMLE concepts into manageable chunks designed by a well-respected and excellent medical educator.
 We recommend it as a supplement to question-based studying; use it for its broad concepts, not to cram specific facts.